webpack/webpack.js.org/src/content/configuration/output.md

 `string` `[string]`

 Configure which module or modules will be exposed via the `libraryTarget`.
 It is `undefined` by default, same behaviour will be applied if you set `libraryTarget` to an empty string e.g. `''` it will export the whole (namespace) object.
-The examples below demonstrate the effect of this config when using `libraryTarget: 'var'`.
+The examples below demonstrate the effect of this configuration when using `libraryTarget: 'var'`.

 The following configurations are supported: